picturesarepicturey/hello-world/README.md

 # hello-world
-Learning learning learning
+### Learning learning learning
-I want to learn some basic coding to continute moving my career ahead.
+I want to learn some _basic coding_ to continute moving my career ahead.
+I trust that this will seriously **kick my ass**.